emojicode/emojicode.github.io/src/reference/threads.md

 -40
 ```

-Probably you already now, but what happened here is called a *race condition*.
+Probably you already know, but what happened here is called a *race condition*.
 Let’s analyze this part of our code again:

 ```